aaronshaf/security-plus/unsorted.md

 ## uCertify

+_Aaron's note: I suspect that some of this material isn't on the Security+ exam, even though it is under the umbrella of uCertify's Security+ curriculum."_

 - Metrics are the "best indication of the success of the program."
 - 802.1X "makes use of a supplicant, authenticator, and authentication server".
 - AES and TKIP are supported by the 802.11i standard.